UP TO 60% OFF BLACK FRIDAY SALE!

 Make sure you take another resistance reading with your multimeter at this point too.

 Step 8.
-Continuing To Add Your Bathroom Floor On Top
+Continuing to Add Your Bathroom Floor on Top

 Now your underfloor heating is in place, the final job on the list is to fit your bathroom floor on top.
 An electrical underfloor system can be used with either bathroom tiles, laminate or real wood flooring.
 Expert tip: if you have plans to tile your floor then you can place your tile grout right on top of your underfloor mesh sheets, this process actually helps to secure and insulate your wiring.
 Remember to allow all tile grout to firmly set before turning on your system for the first time.